 The underlying physics in CASCADE, KATIE and PEGASUS is basically the same.
 However, PEGASUS simplifies setting the parameters and kinematic constraints (through the menu, with no programming); it can switch between the collinear and TMD modes; it provides a choice between weighted and unweighted events; and it operates with a graphics interface, which is detached in the console version (if a long-time calculation is needed).
 These features make PEGASUS more flexible and better adjustable to the user's needs.

 The calculations using PEGASUS include a few general steps common for all of the processes.
-When PEGASUS is running, one can select the colliding particles, proton-proton or proton-antiproton, and set their center-of-mass energy.
+When PEGASUS is running, one can select the colliding particles, proton-proton, proton-antiproton or electron-proton, and set their center-of-mass energy.
 The default setting corresponds to the LHC Run II setup.
 Then one can select factorization scheme (TMD or collinear one) for each of the colliding particles, choose corresponding parton density function and set the parameters, important for further Monte-Carlo simulation, namely, number of iterations and number of simulated events per iteration.
 Next steps could be as follows (note that all these steps do not depend on each other and can be done in different order):

 .csvor plain data format, compatible with Gnuplot tool) as provided by HEPData repository are supported.